-- Part B of Original Medicare provides coverage for medical expenses but does require a monthly premium (which was $148.50 in 2021).
+- Part B of Original Medicare provides coverage for medical expenses but does require a monthly premium.
 Some people don’t enroll at age 65 because they have similar insurance provided by an employer.
 In that case, you’ll have a Special Enrollment Period when your employer coverage ends.If you don’t enroll at 65 otherwise, you could be responsible for a 10% late enrollment penalty for every 12 months you wait to enroll.

 What is the Most Popular Medicare Advantage Plan?